cloudcreativity/laravel-stripe/docs/connect.md

 ```

 We pass the current user (if there is one) into all these views.
 We also dispatch events before
 rendering each view.
-All the events have a `with($values)` method, allowing you to use listeners to attach
+All the events have a `with()` method, allowing you to use listeners to attach
 additional data to pass into the view if you need.

 > Make sure any listeners providing data for the views are not queued!
-However ideally you should queue
-any listeners that do not attach data for the view.

 #### Success

 Assuming no error occurred, we:

-- Dispatch the `\CloudCreativity\LaravelStripe\Events\AuthorizationCodeReceived` event.
+- Dispatch the `\CloudCreativity\LaravelStripe\Events\OAuthSuccess` event.
 - Dispatch a job to the queue to perform the next step.
 - Return a `200 OK` response with the view set in the `success` key.

-#### Invalid State

-As we passed the CSRF token as the `state` parameter in Step 1, we will take care of checking it is
-the expected value when the controller action is invoked.

-If the CSRF token is invalid, we:

-- Dispatch the `\CloudCreativity\LaravelStripe\Events\InvalidOAuthState` event.
-- Return a `400 Bad Request` response, with the view set in the `invalid_state` key.

-If you want to render a specific view to the user for the `400` response, set the
-`stripe.connect.views.invalid_state` to the view's name.
-We pass the current user into the view as `$user`.

 #### Errors

 If Stripe indicates an error occurred, we:

-- Dispatch the `\CloudCreativity\LaravelStripe\Events\AccountAuthorizationError` event.
+- Dispatch the `\CloudCreativity\LaravelStripe\Events\OAuthError` event.
 This provides
 access to the error details provided from  Stripe.
 - Return a `422 Unprocessable Entity` response with the view set in the `error` key.

+#### Forbidden

+If the `state` parameter from Step 1 does not match the state parameter in this step, we:

+- Dispatch the `\CloudCreativity\LaravelStripe\Events\OAuthError` event, with the
+code set to `laravel_stripe_forbidden`.
+- Return a `403 Forbidden` response with the view set in the `error` key.

 ### Step 4: Fetch the User's Credentials from Stripe